opencord/voltha/install/BuildingTheInstaller.md

 To build the installer in production mode type:
 ``./CreateInstaller.sh``

+You will be prompted for a password 3 times early in the installation as the installer bootstraps itself.
+The password is `vinstall` in each case.
+After this, the installer can run un-attended for the remainder of the installation.

 This will take a while and when it completes a directory name ``volthaInstaller`` will have been created.
 Copy all the files in this directory to a USB Flash drive or other portable media and carry to the installation site.

 ## Installing Voltha

 To install voltha access to a bare metal server running Ubuntu Server 16.04LTS with QEMU/KVM virtualization and OpenSSH installed is required.
-If the server meets these basic requirements then insert the portable media, mount it, and copy all the files on the media to a directory on the server.
+If the server meets these basic requirements then insert the removable media, mount it, and copy all the files on the media to a directory on the server.
 Change into that directory and type ``./installVoltha.sh`` which should produce the following output:
 ```
 Checking for the installer archive installer.tar.bz2
 Checking for the installer archive parts installer.part*